 If you’d like to study science, engineering, technology or maths but don’t currently meet the admissions criteria for direct entry, then this extended degree is for you.

 The foundation year provides a supportive environment where you can make the transition to university study and gain the academic knowledge and study skills you’ll need to succeed.

-On successful completion of the foundation year, subject to meeting the specific requirements for progression, you’ll continue to year one of your chosen degree courses.
+On successful completion of the foundation year, subject to meeting the specific requirements for progression, you’ll continue to year one of your chosen degree course.
 You could progress onto a range of degree courses in science, engineering, mathematics, computing and healthcare.
-Recent students went on to study for degrees in biology, sport and exercise sciences, zoology, computer science, chemical engineering, mechatronics and robotics, and nutrition.
+Recent students went on to study for degrees in biology, healthcare, zoology, computer science, food science, mechatronics and robotics, and nutrition.

 Lifelong Learning Centre support

 The foundation year is taught by the Lifelong Learning Centre at the University of Leeds.
 Staff work closely with you during the foundation year to help identify the degree choices that are most appropriate for you and map out your plans to work towards a successful progression.
 You’ll know from the beginning of your journey what your academic goals need to be and will be provided with guidance throughout the year to help you be as successful as you can be.Core modules in chemistry, mathematics and skills are taken concurrently with the study of either biology or physics (depending on your progression route) to develop a knowledge and understanding of facts, concepts and principles within and across each of the scientific disciplines.
 You also gain skills for academic and scientific enquiry in practical, laboratory and fieldwork.

 On successful completion of the foundation year, and subject to meeting any progression requirements, you’ll progress to year one of your chosen degree programme.